 Veterinarian Owner/Medical Director

 Dr. ten Broeke (pronounced “TEN-brook-ee”) was raised in Austin, TX.
-She received her bachelors degree in Mechanical Engineering from the Colorado School of Mines.
-After a short career in environmental engineering, she earned her Doctorate of Veterinary Medicine in 2002 from the Atlantic Veterinary College in Prince Edward Island, Canada.
+She received her bachelor’s degree in Mechanical Engineering from the Colorado School of Mines.
+After a 6-year career in environmental engineering, she earned her Doctorate of Veterinary Medicine in 2002 from the Atlantic Veterinary College in Prince Edward Island, Canada.
 Dr. ten Broeke worked in both equine and small animal hospitals before purchasing Gladstone Veterinary Clinic in January of 2007.
 She loves the relationships she develops with her clients and patients at GVC.